tannewt/wa-law.org/bill/2021-22/sb/5115/1/README.md

 ## Section 14
-(1) In addition to the requirements of RCW 49.46.210, every employer shall provide each of its employees paid sick leave on an annual basis, in the amounts specified in subsection (2) of this section, during a public health emergency when:
+1. In addition to the requirements of RCW 49.46.210, every employer shall provide each of its employees paid sick leave on an annual basis, in the amounts specified in subsection (2) of this section, during a public health emergency when:

-(a) The employee is absent or unable to work or telework due to a need for leave because:
+    a.
+The employee is absent or unable to work or telework due to a need for leave because:

-(i) The employee is subject to a federal, state, or local quarantine or isolation order related to the infectious or contagious disease;
+        i.
+The employee is subject to a federal, state, or local quarantine or isolation order related to the infectious or contagious disease;

-(ii) The employee has been advised by a health care provider to self-quarantine due to concerns related to the infectious or contagious disease; or
+        ii.
+The employee has been advised by a health care provider to self-quarantine due to concerns related to the infectious or contagious disease; or

-(iii) The employee is experiencing symptoms of the infectious or contagious disease and seeking a medical diagnosis;
+        iii.
+The employee is experiencing symptoms of the infectious or contagious disease and seeking a medical diagnosis;

-(b) The employee is caring for a family member who is subject to an order as described in (a)(i) of this subsection or has been advised as described in (a)(ii) of this subsection;
+    b.
+The employee is caring for a family member who is subject to an order as described in (a)(i) of this subsection or has been advised as described in (a)(ii) of this subsection;

-(c) The employee is caring for a child of the employee if the child's school or place of care has been closed, or the child's child care provider is unavailable, due to a public health emergency; or
+    c.
+The employee is caring for a child of the employee if the child's school or place of care has been closed, or the child's child care provider is unavailable, due to a public health emergency; or

-(d) The employee is experiencing any other substantially similar condition specified by the secretary of the United States department of health and human services in consultation with the secretary of the United States department of treasury and the secretary of the United States department of labor, or the Washington state department of health.
+    d.
+The employee is experiencing any other substantially similar condition specified by the secretary of the United States department of health and human services in consultation with the secretary of the United States department of treasury and the secretary of the United States department of labor, or the Washington state department of health.

-(2) The amount of hours of paid sick time to which an employee is entitled to under this section is:
+2. The amount of hours of paid sick time to which an employee is entitled to under this section is:

-(a) For full-time employees, 80 hours;
+    a.
+For full-time employees, 80 hours;

-(b) For part-time employees, a number of hours equal to the number of hours that such employee works, on average, over a two-week period.
+    b.
+For part-time employees, a number of hours equal to the number of hours that such employee works, on average, over a two-week period.

-(3) Paid sick time under this section shall not carry over to a subsequent year.
+3. Paid sick time under this section shall not carry over to a subsequent year.

-(4) An employee is entitled to use the paid sick leave provided in this section with no restriction on the length of their employment.
+4. An employee is entitled to use the paid sick leave provided in this section with no restriction on the length of their employment.

-(5) Employers are not prevented from providing more generous paid sick leave policies than provided in this section.
+5. Employers are not prevented from providing more generous paid sick leave policies than provided in this section.

-(6) This section does not require an employer to provide financial or other reimbursement for accrued and unused paid sick leave to any employee upon the employee's termination, resignation, retirement, or other separation from employment.
+6. This section does not require an employer to provide financial or other reimbursement for accrued and unused paid sick leave to any employee upon the employee's termination, resignation, retirement, or other separation from employment.

-(7) The provisions of RCW 49.46.210(1) (f), (g), (h), and (i) apply equally to the paid sick leave under this section.
+7. The provisions of RCW 49.46.210(1) (f), (g), (h), and (i) apply equally to the paid sick leave under this section.

-(8) The department may enforce the provisions of this section under chapter 49.46 RCW and corresponding rules established by the department.
+8. The department may enforce the provisions of this section under chapter 49.46 RCW and corresponding rules established by the department.

 ## Section 15
 > This section modifies existing section [49.46.210](/rcw/49_labor_regulations/49.46_minimum_wage_requirements_and_labor_standards.md).
 Here is the [modified chapter](rcw/49_labor_regulations/49.46_minimum_wage_requirements_and_labor_standards.md) for context.